 - Forged or Billet - Which is right for you?

 - Forged is my preference, mostly due to cost.
 I do like Billet because it can be made lighter than forged by taking off less-needed metal and any machine shop can potentially make it, which makes it real hard for the government or a terrorist to shut down that part of the industry.
 (What happens if someone shuts down the 12, or so, forges and cut off the supply of AR15s?
 Both military and civilian, potentially.)
 Either will work well.
 I only caution you to be careful with the weight of a Billet Receiver - sometimes, they can be way too heavy or the weight-savings can be too aggressive and you really don't want the receiver walls to fail.
 Typical forged receiver weights are a good baseline - about 10 ounces for an upper.
 Don't vary much from that and you should be ok.
 (The lower handles significantly less stress and will generally be fine, structurally.)

 - Match Triggers - Do I need one and are they worth it?

 - No, no one needs a match trigger, but it sure helps for competition shooting and distance shooting.
 I would recommend a drop-in, single-stage trigger like a CMC or Wilson, assuming this is meant to defend life and liberty.
-For competition, I've heard great things about AR-Gold triggers and I know Geissele makes great triggers, as well.
+For competition, I've heard great things about AR-Gold triggers.
+I know Geissele makes great triggers, as well, and they are the industry standard for quality.
 If you don't want to shell out $250+ for a decent trigger that pulls crisply and is ultra-reliable, I highly recommend ALG's QMS trigger.
 Nothing will be more reliable in your rifle than the "mil-spec" triggers, but a few competition versions can match that reliability with added benefit.
 I typically go mil-spec, unless the rifle is purpose-built for distance shooting.

 - Brands - What brand should I choose for parts?